SOK: A Taxonomy of Attack Vectors and Defense Strategies for Agentic Supply Chain Runtime: The Zero-Trust Agentic Runtime Architecture

 \section{The Zero-Trust Agentic Runtime Architecture}

-While the defenses systematized in Section~\ref{sec:defenses} offer valuable point-mitigations, they suffer from a fundamental limitation: they treat epistemic uncertainty and stochastic capabilities as isolated machine learning safety issues.
-Addressing the \textbf{Man-in-the-Environment (MitE)} adversary requires recognizing that these are interconnected supply chain vulnerabilities.

-We argue that the security paradigm must shift entirely from the \textit{Static Model Supply Chain} (which secures training data and static weights) to the \textit{Dynamic Agentic Runtime Supply Chain} (which secures real-time data consumption, tool execution, and cyclic propagation).
-To achieve this, we propose the transition to a \textbf{Zero-Trust Runtime Architecture}, predicated on three core architectural imperatives.
+Collectively, the localized defenses in Section 6 treat execution as an acyclic pipeline, applying static patches that fail to neutralize the \textit{Viral Agent Loop}.
+They treat epistemic uncertainty and stochastic capabilities as isolated ML safety issues rather than interconnected supply chain vulnerabilities.
+To effectively counter the MitE adversary, the security paradigm must shift from the Static Model Supply Chain to a \textbf{Zero-Trust Dynamic Agentic Runtime Architecture}.
+Securing real-time data consumption, tool execution, and cyclic propagation is predicated on three core imperatives: